rachelyeohm/ip/README.md

 For example, you can write 2019-12-27 18:00.
 For schedules, dates should be written in yyyy-MM-dd (without the time).
 If you wish to know the schedule for the current day, you can simply type "schedule today".

+Here is the complete list of commands: todo <todo name>